mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

   For example, `"es5"` for older browsers or `"es2015"` for modern browsers and Node.js.

-`include` is an array of directories where `.ts` files are found.
+The option `include` is an array of directories where `.ts` files are found.
-For example: `"include": ["src"]`.
+For example, `"include": ["src"]`.

 ## Strict Mode

-Setting the `compilerOption` `strict` to `true` implies many other options.
+Setting the `compilerOption` `strict` to `true` implies many other options listed below.

 - `alwaysStrict`
-  This parses in strict mode and emits `"use strict"` for each source file.
+  This parses in strict mode and emits `"use strict"` at the top of each generated `.js` file.
 - `noImplicitAny`
-  This raises an error on declarations and expressions with implied any type.
+  This raises an error on declarations and expressions with an inferred type of `any`.
 - `noImplicitThis`
   This raises an error on `this` expressions with an implied type of `any`.